INFERTILITY CAUSES AND TREATMENT

 - Low sperm parameters ( count, motility, size and shape defects )

-- Stress, travelling, lack of times by food, exposure to chemicals or temperature
+- Stress, traveling, lack of times by food, exposure to chemicals or temperature

-- Orchitis ( mumps, tubucurlosis, gonorrhea, etc) infection in testis
+- Orchitis ( mumps, tuberculosis, gonorrhea, etc) infection in testis

-- infection in seminal vessicle ( sucrose energy source to sperm )
+- infection in seminal vesicle ( sucrose energy source to sperm )

 - prostate ( supply alkaline PH medicine to sperm )

 Excessive veins surroundings testis is called varicocele.
-It increase the testicular temperature so that sperm production or usually gets effected.
+It increases the testicular temperature so that sperm production or usually gets affected.